Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/supported-data-sources/web-resource.md

 # Web Resource

-A web resource, as the name suggests, is any virtual file stored in the web which you can retrieve by using a unique URL address.
-It might, for example, be an excel spreadsheet (for example, [this one](https://download.infragistics.com/slingshot/samples/Slingshot_Dashboard_Tutorials.xlsx)), or an image (for example, [this one](http://www.infragistics.com/media/442175/home-header-shots.png)).
+A web resource, as the name suggests, is any virtual file stored on the web which you can retrieve by using a unique URL address.
+It might, for example, be an Excel spreadsheet (for example, [this one](https://download.infragistics.com/slingshot/samples/Slingshot_Dashboard_Tutorials.xlsx)), or an image (for example, [this one](http://www.infragistics.com/media/442175/home-header-shots.png)).

 To configure a Web Resource as a Data Source, you will need to enter the